omarreis/vsop2013/PublishInnoSetupOnMSStore.md

 Windows Defender SmartScreen ( the Windows anti-virus ).
 In my case, it took about 1 week to the app to be accepted by SmartScreen.
 After that, the app was also accepted on the MS Store.

+So we have this 2 tier system on this platform.

 * App URL on MS Store: